Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Discussion

 \subsubsection{Ticker Symbol Mismatch with Successful Fallback}

-Some failures stem from ticker mismatches (e.g., PEAK $\to$ DOC due to corporate rebranding), identical to SFR's failure mode.
+Some failures stem from ticker mismatches, identical to SFR's failure mode.
 However, HDRR's fallback mechanism partially mitigates this: when document routing fails, HDRR degrades to full-corpus retrieval.
-This means that ticker mismatches in HDRR result in CBR-equivalent retrieval rather than complete failure, explaining why HDRR's failure rate (6.4\%) is lower than SFR's (10.3\%).
+This means that ticker mismatches in HDRR result in CBR-equivalent retrieval rather than complete failure, explaining why HDRR's aggregate failure rate (6.4\%) is lower than SFR's (10.3\%).
+Reviewer comments asked specifically about company rebrandings, subsidiaries, ambiguous references, and out-of-corpus tickers; we examined the 104 fallback rows to characterize each of these modes.

+\textbf{Case~A --- corporate rebranding (PEAK $\to$ DOC).} Three FinDER queries reference \emph{Healthpeak Properties} via the legacy ticker \texttt{PEAK}.
+The extractor correctly identifies \texttt{PEAK} but the on-disk filing is stored under the post-merger ticker \texttt{DOC} (after the 2024 merger with Physicians Realty Trust), so the routing layer emits \texttt{fallback\_\allowbreak no\_\allowbreak files\_\allowbreak on\_\allowbreak disk} and HDRR degrades to full-corpus retrieval.
+Two of the three queries score 1; one scores 6.
+Notably, one query supplies both the full legal entity name and the legacy ticker in parentheses (``Healthpeak Properties, Inc.\ (PEAK)'') and HDRR still fails, because the routing function maps tickers to file paths and has no awareness of ticker history.
+Rebranding is a fundamental limitation of identifier-based routing that no in-pipeline trick can fix; it requires an external ticker-history table maintained alongside the corpus index (see ``Future Directions for the Routing Layer'' below).

+\textbf{Case~B --- descriptive reference, non-standard ticker (Berkshire Hathaway).} A query reads ``\emph{the YoY change in Berkshire Hathaway's workforce \dots}'' without including the ticker symbol \texttt{BRK.A} or \texttt{BRK.B}.
+The constrained ticker extractor expects an SEC-style symbol and declines to commit, emitting \texttt{fallback\_no\_tickers}.
+HDRR degrades to full-corpus retrieval; the same query phrased one way scores 8 (relevant chunks surface from training-knowledge augmentation) and another way scores 2.
+This is the textbook descriptive-reference failure mode flagged by reviewers; a targeted fix is a company-name~$\to$~ticker dictionary lookup as a secondary signal before declaring fallback, which would not affect the architectural argument of this paper.

+\textbf{Case~C --- ambiguous abbreviation (FMI, LAB, TAP, MAS, DVA).} Several queries are built around 3--4 letter tokens that map to multiple plausible referents---``FMI'' alone refers to Foundation Medicine Inc.\ (delisted 2018), First Mid Bancshares (renamed from FMI), and FMI Inc.~(private).
+The extractor declines to commit and HDRR falls back; these queries dominate the \texttt{fallback\_no\_tickers} bucket and all score $\leq 2$.
+The legitimate behavior is to fall back; the cost of doing so (avg score 4.61 on this bucket) is the empirical price of refusing to guess at ambiguous identifiers.